 Recipients of these scholarships are determined by the COM Scholarship committee.
 This category encourages academic achievement while a student is enrolled at the college.
 Students are required to complete the scholarship application each year.
-These scholarships are funded by various Emeritus faculty scholarships and other DMU funds.
+These scholarships are funded by the Geneva Watson Scholarship, various Emeritus faculty scholarships and other DMU funds.

 The scholarship committee will obtain your GPA and class rank from the Registrar’s Office.

 Recipients of the Financial Need scholarships are determined by the COM scholarship committee.
 These scholarships help to reduce the cost of attendance for those students who show a need for financial assistance.
 The number of COM students and the amount of the awards will be based on expendable amounts for the year.
 To be considered for these financial need scholarships, students are required to file a FAFSA form and complete the scholarship application each year.
-These scholarships are funded by the Harry S. and Helen G. Heller Scholarship, the Barbara and Donald Janower Scholarship, the Charles L. Timmons Scholarship, the William Utter Scholarship and the Geneva Watson Scholarship.
+These scholarships are funded by the Harry S. and Helen G. Heller Scholarship, the Barbara and Donald Janower Scholarship, the Dr. James & Eleanor Mitton Scholarship Fund, the Charles L. Timmons Scholarship, and the William Utter Scholarship.

 The scholarship committee will obtain information from your current FAFSA through the financial aid office.